Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 You can enjoy the fascinating ecosystem of the Tottori Sand Dunes for its unique blend of vegetation and wildlife.
 Discover the hardy plants that dot the landscape, including pine and orchids.

-You must keep an eye out for the region’s diverse bird species.
-These species include the Japanese white eye and the black-faced bunting.
+You must look out for the region’s diverse bird species, including the Japanese white-eyed and black-faced bunting.

 The Legends of the Tottori Sand Dunes